Timing and Structure

 Practitioner viewpoints (2 Lectures - guests)

-Students will be expected to do additional research and investigation beyond the course content in order to complete the coursework assignments satisfactorily.
+Students are expected to do additional research and investigation beyond the course content in order to complete the coursework assignments satisfactorily.

 Please see the Booklist for Group M Courses for references for this module.